top of page

 Q: What is included with the cost of testing?

-One 45-minute intake meeting with caregivers (may include child, based on age)
+• One 60-minute intake meeting with caregivers (may include child, based on age)